Low-Metallicity Star Formation Survey in Sh2-284 (LZ-STAR). I. Ordered massive star formation in the outer Galaxy: Conclusion

 \end{itemize}

 \acknowledgments This paper makes use of the following ALMA data: ADS/JAO.ALMA\#2017.1.00552.S.
 ALMA is a partnership of ESO (representing its member states), NSF (USA) and NINS (Japan), together with NRC (Canada), MOST and ASIAA (Taiwan), and KASI (Republic of Korea), in cooperation with the Republic of Chile.
 The Joint ALMA Observatory is operated by ESO, AUI/NRAO and NAOJ.
-The National Radio Astronomy Observatory is a facility of the National Science Foundation operated under cooperative agreement by Associated Universities, Inc.
+The National Radio Astronomy Observatory is a facility of the National Science Foundation operated under cooperative agreement by Associated Universities, Inc. Y.C. was partially supported by a Grant-in-Aid for Scientific Research (KAKENHI number JP24K17103) of the JSPS.
+J.C.T. acknowledges support from NSF grant AST-2206450 and ERC Advanced grant 788829 (MSTAR).
+R.F. acknowledges financial support from the Severo Ochoa grant CEX2021-001131-S MICIU/AEI/ 10.13039/501100011033 and PID2023-146295NB-I00.
+The US-based team members acknowledge support from JWST grant GO-02317.